 If you experience any of these symptoms, and you feel they may be attributable to facet hypertrophy, speak with your health care provider.
 He or she can determine the cause of your discomfort and recommend treatment options, such as non-prescription medications, exercises, posture changes and osteopathic manipulations.
 You can also learn other treatment options by visiting our facet disease treatments page.

 There are times, however, that patients who are diagnosed with facet hypertrophy require more relief than standard treatments provide.
 Another option is available at Laser Spine Institute, where we offer outpatient, minimally invasive procedures that provide a quicker recuperation time than other treatments like traditional open back surgery.
-For a free review of your CT scan or MRI and to receive more information about our facilities, contact us today.
+For your CT scan or MRI review and to receive more information about our facilities, contact us today.